 Only authorized and instructor-approved students may use the photo studio.
 No food or drinks are allowed inside the classroom.
 Students must checkout and return all equipment at the front desk.

-Only authorized and instructor-approved students may use the photo studio.
+Only authorized and instructor-approved students may use the darkroom.
 No food or drinks are allowed inside the classroom.
 Students must check-out and return all equipment at the front desk.

 PLEASE NOTE: additional requirements by DIVA for Studio equipment can be found in course syllabi.